Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Abstract

 \section{Abstract}

-This paper addresses a multi-robot mission planning problem in uncertain semantic environments.
-The environment is modeled by static labeled landmarks with uncertain positions and classes giving rise to an uncertain semantic map generated by semantic SLAM algorithms.
-Our goal is to design control policies for sensing robots so that they can accomplish complex collaborative high level tasks captured by global temporal logic specifications.
-To account for environmental and sensing uncertainty, we extend Linear Temporal Logic (LTL) by including sensor-based predicates allowing us to incorporate uncertainty and probabilistic satisfaction requirements directly into the task specification.
-The sensor-based LTL planning problem gives rise to an optimal control problem, solved by a novel sampling-based algorithm, that generates open-loop control policies that can be updated online to adapt to the map that is continuously learned by existing semantic SLAM methods.
-We provide extensive experiments that corroborate the theoretical analysis and show that the proposed algorithm can address large-scale planning tasks in the presence of uncertainty.
+This paper addresses a multi-robot planning problem in environments with partially unknown semantics.
+The environment is assumed to have known geometric structure (e.g., walls) and to be occupied by static labeled landmarks with uncertain positions and classes.
+This modeling approach gives rise to an uncertain semantic map generated by semantic SLAM algorithms.
+Our goal is to design control policies for robots equipped with noisy perception systems so that they can accomplish collaborative tasks captured by global temporal logic specifications.
+To specify missions that account for environmental and perceptual uncertainty, we employ a fragment of Linear Temporal Logic (LTL), called co-safe LTL, defined over perception-based atomic predicates modeling probabilistic satisfaction requirements.
+The perception-based LTL planning problem gives rise to an optimal control problem, solved by a novel sampling-based algorithm, that generates open-loop control policies that are updated online to adapt to a continuously learned semantic map.
+We provide extensive experiments to demonstrate the efficiency of the proposed planning architecture.